Adaptation of a population to a changing environment under the light of quasi-stationarity: Exponential convergence to the

-$\bullet$ Since $r$ goes to $-\infty$ as $\|x\|$ goes to infinity, it is natural to assume that mutations leading $X$ to be large have a very small probability of fixation.
+$\bullet$ Since $r$ tends to $-\infty$ as $\|x\|$ tends to infinity, it is natural to assume that mutations leading $X$ to be large have a very small probability of fixation.
 Notably, it means that we highly expect the upper-bound of $g$ in \RHyp{HgB}, uniform over $w$.

-$\bullet$ Under hypothezis \RHyp{HgA}, one may expect the real probability of fixation $g(x, w)$ to be at most of order $O(\|w\|)$ for small values of $w$ (and locally in $x$).
-In such a case, we can allow $\nu$ to satisfy a smaller integrability condition than \RHyp{HnuF} while forbidding observable accumulation of mutations. \end{Rem}
+$\bullet$ Under hypothesis \HgA, one may expect the real probability of fixation $g(x, w)$ to be at most of order $O(\|w\|)$ for small values of $w$ (and locally in $x$).
+In such a case, we can allow $\nu$ to satisfy a smaller integrability condition than \RHyp{HdS} while forbidding observable accumulation of mutations. \end{rem}